dynotw/Pedestrian-Detection-Faster-R-CNN/README.md

 |       |Main                     <- Contains .txt files
 ```

+* Please make sure .jpg files, .xml files and .txt files are match with each other.

 * **PASCAL_VOC 07+12**: Please follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare VOC datasets.
 Actually, you can refer to any others.
 After downloading the data, creat softlinks in the folder data/.